winitzki/scall/tutorial/programming_dhall.md

 ```
 Whenever `F` is a functor, the new type constructors `FreePointed F` and `FreeFilterable` will be again functors and will support the required methods for the pointed and the filterable functor typeclasses.

-Let us now formulate the free $FM$-typeclass for type constructors as the typeclass `FreeFMTypeclassT`.
+Let us now formulate the free FM-typeclass for type constructors as the typeclass `FreeFMTypeclassT`.
 We will drop the monad evidence requirement from that typeclass:
 Implementing monads at the level of type constructors is technically difficult but brings no practical advantages.
 The formulation of typeclass laws via monad algebras helps in theoretical derivations but cannot be directly used in code.